samply/beam/README.md

 To work with the environment, you may run `./dev/beamdev defaults` to see some helpful values, including the dev default URLs and a working authentication header.

-To run the dev setup with additional cargo flags like feature flags or the release flag you may run `dev/beamdev start <cargo flags>`, i.e. `dev/beamdev start --features sockets`.
+By default, `beamdev` builds and runs debug binaries.
+Cargo build flags can be passed after the command; use `dev/beamdev start --release` for optimized binaries or, for example, `dev/beamdev start --features sockets` to enable a feature.

 ## Production Environment & Certificate Infrastructure